 - Screening Assessments to Identify Vision Impairments in the Older Adult

-Editor’s Note: OT Miri uses MedBridge and offers a discounted rate for our readers at $200/year using the Promo Code “OTmiri.”
-This is a $175 discount, which is the best discount available to individual subscribers.
+Editor’s Note: OT Miri uses MedBridge and offers a discounted rate for our readers at $225/year using the Promo Code “OTmiri.”
+This is the best discount available to individual subscribers.
 If you are a student, you can take advantage of this wonderful resource for $100/year by using the Promo Code “OTmiriStudent” and your .EDU school email.
 Find out more at MedBridge for Students.

 PATIENT HANDOUT FORMS

 Upon discharge, I basically give everyone an upper extremity home exercise program and a therapy band corresponding with their strength level.
 Depending on their diagnosis, I’ll also give them energy conservation tips, home safety checklist and stress ball exercises.
 I get all of my handouts from The Occupational Therapy Toolkit by Cheryl A. Hall, OT/L. It has every possible handout imaginable.
 It’s an excellent resource that I definitely recommend to every new grad.
 I would also use handouts from reputable websites, like AOTA or even reference your old textbooks like Pedretti’s Practice Skills for Physical Dysfunction (I keep this textbook and my ROM measurement book on my desk for quick reference—no shame!)

 If you’re not already signed up to be an AOTA member, that would be my first recommendation!
 As a member, you get full access to their website, as well as the weekly magazine “OT Practice,” and cutting-edge AJOT articles.
 As nerdy as it sounds, I really like researching evidence based articles from different databases—it’s fun for me.

 For those who are exploring this setting for the first time, what would you recommend they review?